 So when you enter the wrong SWIFT code for your bank branch, which is supposed to be BARCGHACXXX, then the money cannot be transferred from your bank account.

-This Post Was Last Updated on 9th April 2020 by thetransfercode
+This simple and easy Banking and Finance Guide Was Last Updated on 8th October 2021 by thetransfercode